Longleaf pine ecosystem: Decline

-Concern of the ecosystem today
+Contemporary issues

-In the past, the first concerns of the longleaf pine ecosystem were brought to attention in the early 1900s.
-These concerns were primarily focused on regeneration of harvested longleaf pine stands and remaining pine stands in the ecosystem.
+Concerns for the longleaf pine ecosystem were raised in the early 1900s.
+These concerns were focused on regeneration of harvested longleaf pine stands and remaining pine stands in the ecosystem.
 Men like Henry E. Hardtner and Herman H. Chapman were among the first to collaborate ways to implement longleaf regeneration in the ecosystem.
 Later the United States Forest Service recognized and had studied the need of fire in the ecosystem burning (man-lit fire) was implemented on national forest.

 The major concerns for the longleaf pine ecosystem in the 21st century are urbanization and fire suppression.
 With the North American population increasing by roughly 2.5 million people a year, the competition for space is increasing.
 Threat to the longleaf pine ecosystem is emanate through land clearing for commercial businesses and housing developments.
-Fire suppression is also ultimately caused by development, because the increase in the wildland-urban interface results in increased human endangerment from wildfires and an increased incentive to suppress them.
+Fire suppression is also ultimately caused by development, because the increase in the wildland–urban interface results in increased human endangerment from wildfires and an increased incentive to suppress them.
 The habitat fragmentation resulting from development has also precluded the large-scale wildfires which historically maintained the ecosystem.
 The lack of fire in the remaining ecosystem has resulted in its further deterioration.
 In result, the federal government and state government agencies in Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Texas, and Virginia have teamed up to provide aid to this critical ecosystem.
 This aid comes in the form of cost share programs, set up by states to assist private land owners in education, financial aid, and guidance on the longleaf pine ecosystem restoration.